-Significant investments in TA were made with FY 2019-20 funds, primarily to support accelerated planning efforts for systems out of compliance; to support consolidations; and to provide enhanced assistance to water systems to address technical, managerial, and financial capacity deficiencies.
+Significant investments in TA were made with FY 2019-20 funds, primarily to support accelerated planning efforts for systems out of compliance; to support consolidations; and to provide enhanced assistance to water systems to address technical, managerial, and financial (TMF) capacity deficiencies.
 The proposed FY 2020-21 TA investments will supplement work with systems out of compliance, but focus more resources on “At-Risk” systems to help them avoid going out of compliance and to invest more in state smalls and domestic well owners that are in areas at high risk of having contaminated aquifers.

 The appointment of Administrators is expected to gradually ramp up in FY 2020-21.
 Staff anticipate that $10 million general funds allocated for Administrators from the 2018 Budget will still be available, and, therefore, additional investment from the Fund is not necessary.
 Although the cost to fund Administrators is not yet known, the total of $10 million could fund up to 20 Administrators for two years at an average cost of $250,000 per year.
 DDW anticipates being able to appoint at least five Administrators in FY 2020-21.

 The anticipated Planning and Construction funding for Systems Out of Compliance or At-Risk will be used in conjunction with complementary funding when limitations apply to those complementary funding sources either due to statutory funding caps or due to availability of funding.
 For “At-Risk” systems, planning and construction funding will focus on supporting consolidation efforts.
+Staff anticipate the construction funding for state smalls and domestic wells will be used to supplement existing State Water Board grant programs that finance extension of service or well repair/replacement in areas with contamination or wells that have gone dry.

 The focus of direct O&M support will be on assisting larger systems that are subsuming smaller water systems.
 Direct O&M support will help address any deferred maintenance or revenue shortfall associated with consolidation of the subsumed system during an interim period.
 The interim O&M assistance is expected to last until such time as any required infrastructure upgrades have been completed and appropriate water rate adjustments applicable to the subsumed system have been made.
 In some cases, direct O&M support may be provided to smaller standalone water systems as part of a pilot study, but only when physical or managerial consolidation is not an option due to the remote location of the water system.

-The “Other Program Needs” include entering into funding agreements to support Workforce Development and Training for water systems in small DACs to provide communities with tools and training to address Technical, Managerial, and Financial (TMF) capacity needs.
-The Workforce Development and Training efforts will be in addition to ongoing efforts through existing TA agreements and complement other GGRF-funded workforce development efforts.
-Pilot projects will be established to help develop innovative or new approaches to determine best practices and feasibility before wide-scale implementation – e.g., direct O&M support to address affordability issues; innovative point of use (POU)/point of entry (POE) treatment technologies.
+The “Other Program Needs” include pilot projects to help develop innovative or new approaches to determine best practices and feasibility before wide-scale implementation – e.g., direct O&M support to address affordability issues; innovative point of use (POU)/point of entry (POE) treatment technologies.
 DFA staff will look for opportunities to incorporate these pilot efforts into existing projects or programs.

 In addition to funding projects/local assistance, the SADW Fund is used to support State Water Board staff costs for administration and implementation of SB 200.
 The Governor’s January budget proposal for FY 2020-21 included 48 staff that would be in addition to the 23 staff positions authorized in FY 2019-20.
 These 71 staff positions are established throughout the State Water Board organizations, including DDW, DFA, OPP, DWQ, the Division of Administrative Services (DAS), the Office of Chief Counsel (OCC), the Division of Information Technology (DIT), and the Office of Public Affairs (OPA).
 More information on the SAFER Program Resources is included in Section III.H.